 After the small muscles between the vertebrae, the major muscles of the neck form the next protective layer (figure 2).
 These muscles are responsible for holding the head up, maintaining normal posture, and supporting and moving the neck.
 Overuse and irritation of these muscles is called neck strain or neck tension.

 NECK PAIN CAUSES

 There are several possible causes of neck pain, although it is often difficult to know with certainty what is causing pain.
 This is because the examination, and even imaging tests, are not able to easily differentiate among the various causes.

 Cervical strain — Cervical muscle strain can occur when there is an injury to the muscles of the neck, causing spasm of the cervical and upper back muscles.
 Cervical strain may result from the physical stresses of everyday life, including poor posture, muscle tension from psychologic stress, or poor sleeping habits.
-Typically, symptoms include pain, stiffness, and tightness in the upper back or shoulder, which may last for up to six weeks.
+The mechanism of injury in sports concussions can also result in cervical strain.
+Typically, cervical strain symptoms include pain, stiffness, and tightness in the upper back or shoulder, which may last for up to six weeks.

 Cervical spondylosis — Cervical spondylosis is a condition caused by abnormal wear and tear (called degenerative changes) of the cervical spine.
 Wear-and-tear causes gradual narrowing of the disc space, a loss of the normal square-shaped bone, and growth of the edges of the bone (bone spurs).
 These spurs can increase pressure on the surrounding tissues.
 Up to 90 percent of pinched nerves in the neck are caused by bone spurs.
 Some degree of wear and tear is normal with aging, although severe degenerative changes are not normal.